JeffersonLab/JANA2/README.md

 ## Welcome to JANA!

-JANA is a framework for multi-threaded processing of event based data from accelerator based nuclear physics experiments.
+JANA is a C++ framework for multi-threaded HENP (High Energy and Nuclear Physics)  event reconstruction.
+Please see the [JANA website](https://jeffersonlab.github.io/JANA2/) for full documentation.

 JANA is currently undergoing a complete rewrite. the new version will be JANA 2.
-The code is not ready for actual use yet, but you are free to browse around to see how progress is going.
+The code is not ready for actual use yet, but you are free to check it out give feedback as the project progresses.

 ```
 auto tracks = jevent->Get<DTrack>(tracks);